 “I think that there’s a lot of support for the idea that not all kids are developing at the same time, at the same rate and at the same age,” Chambers said.
 “Moving to classrooms that have a little bit less rigidity, blended classrooms or multi-age classrooms, allow more flexibility for the developmental age for kids to play a role into what class they’re placed into.”

 Lenko said she hopes the board will begin making concrete decisions regarding the programming of the seven additional classrooms in Red Cedar by the fall of 2018.
-She said that diversity and inclusion will be a part of these future discussions.
+She said diversity and inclusion will be a part of these future discussions.

 “It’s a great thing for our students with special needs to be integrated with appropriately developing peers and vice versa,” Leyko said.
 “It’s beneficial for everybody.”